mgrand/smileyVars/README.md

 ## Appendix smileyVars Syntax

 The EBNF grammar below describes the syntax of smileyVars.
-There is a web site that will allow you to view it as a syntax/railroad diagram at <https://www.bottlecaps.de/rr/ui>.
+You can also view it as a [syntax/railroad diagram](documentation/sv-grammar.xhtml) at <https://www.bottlecaps.de/rr/ui>.

 ```EBNF
 /*